rossjones/grunt-jasmine-node/README.md

 ## Note

-Forked from https://github.com/jasmine-contrib/grunt-jasmine-node by @s9tpepper to include https://github.com/jasmine-contrib/grunt-jasmine-node/pull/46
+Forked from (unmaintained) https://github.com/jasmine-contrib/grunt-jasmine-node by @s9tpepper to include https://github.com/jasmine-contrib/grunt-jasmine-node/pull/46

 If that repo is actively maintained again then I will shut this one down.

 ## Getting Started
-Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-jasmine-node`
+Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-jasmine-node-new`

 Then add this line to your project's `Gruntfile.js` grunt file: